 We have set an ambitious global goal to tackle it, which is to collect or recycle a bottle or can for every one we sell, by 2030.

 Firstly, we have made our bottles and cans recyclable by design to give them every chance of being recycled.

 We are also taking a major step to invest in recycled plastic in our bottles to keep this material in a constant closed loop and out of our oceans or landfill.

-By the end of 2019, in Australia 70% of our plastic bottles will be made entirely from recycled plastic.
+In Australia 7 out of 10 of our plastic bottles are now being made entirely from recycled plastic.

 That is all bottles 600ml and under across our range of beverages including Coke, Fanta, Sprite and Mt Franklin.
 This is a significant commitment by our business together with Coca-Cola Amatil, and we believe it will spur on a more viable local market for recycling in Australia.